Yandex Cloud

 Why would the connection limit be exceeded?Why would the connection limit be exceeded?

-The maximum number of concurrent connections to a Managed Service for MySQL® cluster host is set by the max_connections parameter, which by default is <MB_of_RAM_per_host> ÷ 32, but not less than 100.
+The maximum number of concurrent connections to a Managed Service for MySQL® cluster host is defined by the max_connections setting, which defaults to <MB_of_RAM_per_host> ÷ 32 and cannot be lower than 100.

-You can edit the Max connections value in the cluster settings.
+You can change the Max connections value in the cluster settings.

 Was the article helpful?